skoczen/django-seo-js/README.md

     ```python
     # If in doubt, just include both.
 Details below.
     MIDDLEWARE_CLASSES = (
-        'django_seo_js.middleware.HashBangMiddleware',  # If you're using #!
+        'django_seo_js.middleware.EscapedFragmentMiddleware',  # If you're using #!
         'django_seo_js.middleware.UserAgentMiddleware',  # If you want to detect by user agent
     ) + MIDDLEWARE_CLASSES